 You have more control over videos on your computer, but notwithstanding, things may still happen that are out of your control, such as:

 This is one of the worse ways you could lose your videos.
 What do you think will happen if your computer's hard drive suffers a shock and gets damaged?
 The files inside will be gone, of course, and that includes your videos.

-The same applies to nay kind of storage device.
+The same applies to any kind of storage device.
 If you mistakenly hit or step on your SD card, the hardware might suffer damage and your files will probably be in jeopardy.
 So, be mindful of that.

-You’ve probably understood why your video got deleted (unexpectedly) from your computer/device.
-Now, we’ve come to the part of the article where we actually recover it!
+You've probably understood why your video got deleted (unexpectedly) from your computer/device.
+Now, we've come to the part of the article where we recover it!
 Good thing storage devices do not permanently erase data if deleted.

 Even after deleting stuff from your recycle bin, you could still recover them.
 How?
 Well, when you "delete" a file, the file gets unlinked from your file system—it doesn't just into thin air.
 All you need to do is to find special software that could scan your device for unlinked data/permanently deleted files.
 Recoverit is one of such software.
 It's easy to use and indeed, very powerful.